BrknYY/Nim-Game/README.md

-A website about the verbal game of nim.
+A website about the verbal game of nim game.